-Cost variance is simply the difference between the actual expenditure and the expected (or budgeted) expenditure, and it can relate to virtually any kind of expense, ranging from elements of the cost of goods sold to administrative expenses.
-A cost variance is most useful as a monitoring tool when a business is attempting to spend in accordance with the amounts stated in its budget.
+A cost variance is the difference between an actual and budgeted expenditure.
+A cost variance can relate to virtually any kind of expense, ranging from elements of the cost of goods sold to selling or administrative expenses.
+This variance is most useful as a monitoring tool when a business is attempting to spend in accordance with the amounts stated in its budget.

 The cost variance formula is usually comprised of two elements, which are:

 Volume variance.
 This is the difference in the actual versus expected unit volume of whatever is being measured, multiplied by the standard price per unit.

 Price variance.
 This is the difference between the actual versus expected price of whatever is being measured, multiplied by the standard number of units.

 When you combine the volume variance and the price variance, the combined variance represents the total cost variance for whatever the expenditure may be.
 The volume and price variances have different names, depending upon the type of expenditure being examined.
 For example, the volume and price variances for direct materials are:

 Or, the volume and price variances for direct labor are: